Growing CLV: 9 practical tips from industry leaders

 Take this product-based analysis one step further by looking at the most common second purchase for each product category.
 If you know that people who buy tops have a greater tendency to come back and buy bottoms, then you can use that information to influence their next purchase as well.

 8. Personalise your recommendations

-Personalisation has been a priority in the marketing world for many years – and it’s no wonder when 80 percent of consumers are more likely to shop with brands that offer personalised experiences.
+Personalization has been a priority in the marketing world for many years – and it’s no wonder when 80 percent of consumers are more likely to shop with brands that offer personalized experiences.

-Luckily, collecting and analysing your customer data can give you all the context you need to create personalised campaigns.
+Luckily, collecting and analyzing your customer data can give you all the context you need to create personalized campaigns.